JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

-   consumed by the factory (absent from the closure) is represented by hashing the *derived* closure vars instead and labeling the term with the param name — a strictly weaker signal than case 1, since the hash isn't guaranteed to change when the missing param's value does (this was the ONLY mechanism before `capture_factory_args`, and is why `make_fifo`-shaped factories used to hash the very params a reader most wants to see — see the wireguard build audit note above).
+   consumed by the factory (absent from the closure) is represented by hashing the *derived* closure vars instead and labeling the term with the param name — a strictly weaker signal than case 1, since the hash isn't guaranteed to change when the missing param's value does.
+This fallback path is why a `make_fifo`-shaped factory hashes the very params a reader most wants to see instead of their real values whenever case 1 doesn't apply — case 1 (`capture_factory_args`) resolves it whenever the factory chain is `@hw_func`/`@wires`/`@MAIN`-decorated; see the wireguard build audit note above for a concrete instance.

 **Value encoding per parameter type (`pypeline.encode_param_value`):**